donheshanthaka/Price-Finder-Deep-Learning-Model/README.md

 |![Alto 2015](https://user-images.githubusercontent.com/61963664/189027432-f2097048-98e4-4d99-bb48-51346430d5ce.jpg)| ![Hero Dash 2016](https://user-images.githubusercontent.com/61963664/189027704-d84a3b68-47b0-4f5c-8e41-1d7f95d3dfc0.jpg) | ![Toyota Aqua 2014](https://user-images.githubusercontent.com/61963664/189027885-bab0d3f1-0fb9-46ac-aced-399ee1e248db.jpg) | ![Wagon R Stingray 2018](https://user-images.githubusercontent.com/61963664/189027996-e0f54463-deab-44d2-8aad-d6da64b6be25.jpg) |

+📍 *Note: The images used in the current project are not shared with the repository since i do not own the rights to the images downloaded through google images.
+However, that would not be an issue for anyone following this project since the webscraper script and instructions are given.*
 ## ⚙ Setup Instructions

 The project is based on two main environments, one for the image data collection and another for developing the model.